-Steps to extend system reserved partition in Windows 10/8/7 laptop/desktop:
+Steps to extend system reserved partition in Windows 10/8/7 without losing data:

 Step 1: Right click C: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window (or enter an amount in "Unallocated space before").

 Step 2: Right click the system reserved partition and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.

 If you want to get Unallocated space from a nonadjacent partition such as D in my computer, there's an additional step to move Unallocated space before adding to the System Reserved partition.
 It requires computer rebooting when shrinking and moving C: drive.

-Follow the video guide to extend System Reserved partition in Windows 10/8/7:
+Follow the video guide to increase System Reserved partition in Windows 10/8/7:

 Take care of system and data while resizing partition

 When resizing any partitions, the parameters of each partition and all files in it will be modified, sometimes all files will be moved to new locations.
 Therefore, there is potential system damage and data loss risk.
 You'd better back up in advance and run safe partition software.

-Better than other tools, NIUBI Partition Editor has unique 1 Second Rollback technology, which is able to automatically reverts computer to original status in a flash if it detects any error.
+Better than other tools, NIUBI Partition Editor has unique 1 Second Rollback technology, it is able to reverts computer to original status in a flash automatically if it detects any error.
 It also has Virtual Mode, Cancel-at-well and advanced file-moving algorithm to help resize partitions more safely and much faster.
 Besides shrinking and extending partition, it helps you copy, merge, convert, hide, defrag, wipe partition, scan bad sector, optimize file system etc.